SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Use a tuple to make a compound value --- for example, return multiple values from a function.
+The elements of a tuple can be referred to either by name or by number.

 .. testcode:: guided-tour